Lydster/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes are used to check datatypes to ensure that you are not putting the wrong data in the wrong place in your app.

 - [ ] Describe a life-cycle event in React?

+A life cycle event is anything that mounts to the app has a use and then dismounts. since rreact apps only update one component at a time, the life cycle events are what ensure all of the moving pieces are in the right place.

 - [ ] Explain the details of a Higher Order Component?

+A higher-order-component takes in a component and returns a trransformed component.
+They are used to switch between components, or to transform styles on the same button over and over again

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+CSS, styled-components, reactstrap, bootstrap

 ## Project Setup